KhronosGroup/glTF/DracoBitstream.md

 Attributes layout description:

 - Count of attributes types: `uint8`
-- An array of descriptions for each attribute type to define decoding parameters if edgebreaker is the used encoding method.
+- An array of descriptions for each attribute type to define decoding parameters if edge breaker is the used encoding method.
 Each array entry  contains:
 	- Data id: `uint8`
 	- Decoder type: `uint8`
 	`0` Vertex attribute, `1` Corner attribute